DavidIlie/sharex-upload-server/README.md

     -   Intuitive interface (works both on desktop and mobile)
     -   Dark/Light mode support
 -   `docker-compose` or `ansible` configurations available in [deployment](/deployment)
     -   Or if you need help, follow [the wiki](https://github.com/davidilie/sharex-upload-server/wiki)

 ## TODO:

 general:

--   wiki
 -   implement adding new users
 -   implement deleting of accounts